 - morning headaches

-Consuming a large amount of products containing caffeine, such as coffee, tea, soda, and energy drinks can cause your heart to race.
-Other side effects of too much caffeine include:
+Consuming a large amount of caffeine-containing products can cause your heart to race.
+This includes products such as:

-Diabetes causes high blood glucose levels, which can damage the walls of your arteries and cause a rapid heart rate, high blood pressure, and other heart-related complications.
-In 2015, researchers also discovered that a rapid heart rate increases the risk of diabetes.
+Diabetes causes high blood glucose levels, which can damage the walls of your arteries and cause rapid heart rate, high blood pressure, and other heart-related complications.

 Other symptoms of diabetes include: